-- 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure that is listed in Before working inside your system.
+- (i) NOTE: Before replacing the system board, replace the old iDRAC MAC address label in the Information tag with the iDRAC MAC address label of the replacement system board. - 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure listed in Before working inside your system. - 3 If you are replacing the system board, remove all the components that are listed in the removing the system board section.

-- 1 Unpack the new system board assembly. - (i) NOTE: Do not lift the system board by holding a memory module, processor, or other components.

-CAUTION: Take care not to damage the system identification button while placing the system board into the chassis.

-- 2 Holding the blue holder, incline the system board at an angle and align the connectors on the system board with the slots on the system, and lower the system board into the system. - 3 Using the Phillips #2 screwdriver secure the system board to the chassis with screws.
+- 1 Unpack the new system board assembly. - i) NOTE: Do not lift the system board by holding a memory module, processor, or other components. - △ CAUTION: Take care not to damage the system identification button while placing the system board into the chassis. - 2 Holding the system board holder, lower the system board it into the system. - 3 Incline the system board at an angle and align the connectors with the slots on the rear of the chassis. - 4 Slide the system board towards the rear of the chassis until the connectors are firmly seated in the slots.

-Figure 52.
+Figure 76.
 Installing the system board